NASA-SUITS-Teams/JARVIS-2025/LLM/ReadMe.md

 Run `pip install` on any imports not working.
 For TTS, install `coqui-tts`.

+With ollama, run `ollama pull gemma3:4b-it-q8_0`.
+The rest of the models should download on the first time running a program.

 ## How to run

+Make sure `ollama serve` is running in a separate terminal.

 To run a test, navigate to `LLM/`, then run
 ```